Japan Winter Workshop

 A drive to Mt Fuji and the surrounding 5 lakes offer a variety of beautiful lakes and landscapes all under the background of the majestic Fuji-san.
 We will then head north to Matsomoto where the “Black Castle” resides in the centre of town.
 With its surrounds covered in snow, its a great opportunity to see one of the best preserved castles in all of Japan.

 A day with the snow monkeys up in the hills of Jigokudani is something you won’t see anywhere else in the world.
 Photographing the snow monkeys in their natural winter routine of keeping warm while sitting in hot springs in the snow is something unforgettable.

 We will then drive back to Tokyo and fly to the northern island of Hokkaido.
 The largest snow festival in Japan lights up in Sapporo at night, we then head out into the winter wilderness of the Biei area and its snow covered landscapes.

 The Otaru Snow Path festival is a held in a beautiful small fishing village which lights the canal and decorates areas around the village with ice installations.
 It really is a very picturesque and a beautiful time to be in Japan with a camera!

 The 11 day tour coverages a wide spectrum of photography and will be an unforgettable cultural experience.
 The trip will allow enough opportunities to capture key moments and also cover editing techniques and processes to help you get the most value out of the trip.
 The trip is suitable for the photographer with basic knowlege through to expert level.

 Group size will be 6-10 people.

-Cost will cover 10 nights accommodation, ground transport, return domestic flights from Tokyo to Sapporo, park entrances fees and all main meals.
+Cost will cover 10 nights accommodation, ground transport, return domestic flights from Tokyo to Sapporo, park entrances fees and all breakfast + dinner meals.

 Accomodation will be 3-4 star and booked based upon location convenience, comfort and availability of onsens :)